 These studies compared the effects of three riparian thinning treatments on stream characteristics at Tectah, Tarup, Ah Pah and McGarvey Creeks in Humboldt and Del Norte Counties.
 Treatments were conducted on one side of each class II L designated stream and were implemented to match three silvicultural prescriptions.
-Prescriptions included the current ASP rules with a 30 foot core zone without harvest and a 70 foot inner zone retaining 80% of canopy cover, a treatment consistent with Green Diamond Resource Company's Habitat Conservation Plan (HCP) with a 30 foot core zone include 85% of canopy retention and a 70 foot outer zone with 70% canopy retention, and a Pre-ASP treatment meant to implement riparian thinning allowed prior to the adoption of the WLPZ rules with a 100 foot buffer from stream with 50% canopy retention required.
+Prescriptions included the current ASP

 Riparian thinning prescriptions were operated by Licensed Timber Operators in 2020.
-The results only found evidence for a change in basal area during the post-harvest period in the Pre-ASP sites where the median basal area was reduced to 1.8 m2 ha.
+The results only found evidence for a change in basal area during the post-harvest period in the PRE sites where the median basal area was reduced to 1.8 m2 ha.
 Both the Pre-ASP and HCP treatments removed a statically significant amount of canopy, but the ASP treatment did not result in a statistically significant reduction in canopy cover (Figure 1).
 In all treatments, thinning could have been more aggressive and still met the requirements of the Forest Practice Rules.
 Canopy and basal area measurements were collected within the 70 foot inner zones in all treatments.